MaxMil45/pjc-race-control/README.md

 -----------------------------------------------------------------
 ### .dataset

+  Input:
+  “How can I track individual checkpoints in my HTML dynamically using JavaScript?”

+  Output:
+  “Use custom data attributes like element.dataset.checkpoint = i; to store checkpoint indexes or IDs.”

 I used AI to understand how to use the .dataset property in html elements with custom data.
 AI helped me set ".dataset.checkpoint = i;" on each checkpoint section and its child elements, so I could easily track which checkpoint each element referred to.
 This made it much easier to manage updates and render race data dynamically.
 It was, therefore, easier for me to handle the interactions, and the update times were less.